City Studies

 This course examines how planning and housing policies help shape the housing affordability landscape in North American cities.
 The course will introduce students to housing concepts, housing issues, and the role planning has played in (re)producing racialized geographies and housing inequality (e.g., historical and contemporary forms of racial and exclusionary zoning).
 We will also explore planning’s potential to address housing affordability issues.

-Prerequisite: 8.0 credits, including at least 1.5 credits at the B-level in Social Sciences
+Prerequisite: 8.0 credits including at least 1.5 credits at the B-level from Anthropology, City Studies, Health Studies, Human Geography, Political Science, or Sociology

 Breadth Requirements: Social and Behavioural Sciences